entropylan/factorio-lan-website/content/terms.md

 We reserve the right to terminate your access to this Site and any use of Our online services at any time with or without cause or notice.

-Factory Game Lan Party reserve the right to add to or amend these Terms from time to time.
+FLAN Party reserve the right to add to or amend these Terms from time to time.
 Amendments will take effect when posted on the official event website & social media channels.
 Please check the FAQs section regularly for changes and to ensure you have up to date information as these are binding on you.
 If you purchase a ticket after any amendment to these Terms, you agree to be bound by the updated version of these Terms.

 We reserve the right to transfer our rights and obligations under these terms and conditions to another company.
 We will publish notice of any such transfer on our website(s) and may, but are not required to, notify you of such transfer via email.